Jays95/Jays95/README.md

 ---

 #  About Me
-I use Python to build user-focused applications—from Flask web apps to automation, data processing, and AI-driven tools.
+I use Python to build user-focused applications, from Flask web apps to automation, data processing, and AI-driven tools.
 I approach problems with structure and clarity, aiming to create reliable and effective solutions.
 I’m committed to doing meaningful work and continuously advancing my technical skills.
 Outside of coding, I enjoy spending time outdoors and being with my partner.
 Baseball is one of my hobbies, offering a steady rhythm and strategy that I appreciate in both life and work.